safiamc/udacity-deep-learning-project/README.md

 ## Hyperparameter Tuning
 I chose to use a pretrained ResNet50 model, with two fully-connected layers.
 I chose to tune the following hyperparameters: batch size, learning rate, and number of epochs.
 In the future, I wouldn't include the number of epochs.
 I believe the results were heavily skewed towards the models with more epochs, almost regardless of the other hyperparameters.

 I used the script 'hpo.py' as the entry point for my tuning job, and I trained 8 jobs total.
+You can see that this took a long time!

 ![hyperparameter tuning job](https://github.com/safiamc/udacity-deep-learning-project/blob/d04595f7fb8206b002ee9f43429c31e46e5a8361/Screenshot%20(17).png)